Sign In or Create an Account.

 Republican Attorney General Austin Knudsen* vs. Democrat Ben Alke

-Republican Attorney General Knudsen leads the state’s case against the 16 young plaintiffs in Held v.
+Knudsen leads the state’s case against the 16 young plaintiffs in Held v.
 Montana, who are suing lawmakers for allegedly violating their right to a “clean and healthful environment” as enshrined in the state’s constitution.
-Alke, the Democratic challenger, has the support of Montana Conservation Voters for his prior work in environmental law, including attempts to make public lands less accessible.
-While Knudsen still has the upper hand in the red state’s election, a state panel recently recommended that he be suspended from practicing law for 90 days due to ethics violations, E&E News reports, potentially making this race more competitive than it’d otherwise be.
+Alke, the Democratic challenger, had the support of Montana Conservation Voters for his prior work in environmental law, including attempts to make public lands less accessible.
+Though a state panel recently recommended that he be suspended from practicing law for 90 days due to ethics violations, E&E News reported, in the end he carried the race by nearly 20 points.

 The Montana Public Service Commission